open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/yosry95.md

    + **3D Scanner** using MATLAB

 Quote I like
-'Life is not about finding yourself it is about creating yourself.'
+`Life isn't about finding yourself.
+It is about creating yourself.`

 You can see some of projects i did and my future projects in here [CodePen](https://codepen.io/yosry/)